UAW, US Attorney reach deal to reform union after scandal

 The union has been in the throes of the scandal for over five years as the government probed corruption in its upper ranks.
 The investigation has led to 11 convictions, including that of two former presidents.
 Many of the officials were accused of conspiring with others to cover up the use of union cash for boozy meals, premium cigars, golf and lodging in Palm Springs, California.

 Details of the civil settlement weren't available.
-But it is likely to include an independent monitor to watch the 400,000-member union's finances and a change in the way union leaders are elected.
+But it is likely to include an independent monitor to watch the union's finances and possibly allow members to directly elect union leadership.

 U.S. Attorney Matthew Schneider, who has called for the reforms, and current UAW President Rory Gamble are scheduled to attend Monday's announcement.